SeduceProject/piseduce_doc/_posts/administration/2020-05-27-create-your-own-cluster.md

 The main hardware requires to set up a PiSeduce cluster is a POE switch and at least eight Raspberry Pis.
 A more precise list of the hardware can be found in this [article](/2020-05-28-picluster-setup-from-scratch-ep1).
 So, the first step consists of connecting the Raspberry Pis to the switch.
 One of the eight Raspberry Pis will be the pimaster.
+The other Raspberry will be called pislaves.
 We recommend to choose the Raspberry with the larger amount of memory as the pimaster.
 This Raspberry will manage the other Raspberry Pis by providing operating system images via the PXE protocol and by sending SNMP requests to the switch in order to turn off and on the other Raspberry.
 Consequently, the pimaster must be able to connect to the switch with the SNMP protocol with the version 2.
 Only this Raspberry needs a SNMP connection to the switch.

 After connecting the Raspberrys to the switch, the SNMP configuration of the switch should be straightforward.
 Usually, the SNMP configuration consists of setting the name of the SNMP community, selecting the version of the protocol to use